 About Me

-Allow me to share a glimpse into my artistic journey—a path shaped by passion, struggles with neurodivergence, and an unwavering commitment to authentic performance—through the evolution of the WHY Method and Story & Character Synthesis.
+Allow me to share a glimpse into my artistic journey—a path shaped by passion, struggles with neurodivergence, and an unwavering commitment to authentic performance—through the evolution of the WHY Method, Story & Character Synthesis and The Travis Technique.

 For most of my life, I thought I was the problem.
 Acting was my passion, my obsession, the thing that set my soul alight—and yet, every time I stepped into a rehearsal room or workshop, I felt like I didn’t belong.